siadat/tix/readme.md

-`tix` is a personal task ant notes manager. `tix` is a Shell tool on Linux for storing notes, personal tasks.
-It has a GUI and a text-based environment.
+`tix` is a personal task and note manager. `tix` is a Shell tool on Linux for storing notes, personal tasks.
+It has a GUI (based on gtk) and a text-based environment (based on `curses`).

 ## installation
 ```
 git clone git://github.com/sinas/tix.git